bptlab/ark_automate/README.md

 To run a development preview of the app, navigate to the server directory and run `heroku local` to start the API server, navigate into the client folder and run `npm start` again to also start the frontend.
 Now check http://localhost:3000/ to have a look at the app.

-To run the local client, follow the steps at the [Readme of the local client](https://github.com/bptlab/ark_automate_local#readme).
+To run the local client, follow the steps in the [Readme of the local client](https://github.com/bptlab/ark_automate_local#readme).

 ## Contribute